petertengg/petertengg.github.io/Trading/_posts/2025-11-20-crypto-market-indicators-5-the-versatile-technical-indicators.md

 as they are all outcomes of the same research effort.

 In this series, I follow a top-down hierarchy to discuss indicators.
-While `Part 3` discussed {% include link.html key="trading_dxy_and_btc_d" text="global macro and crypto indicators" %}, `Part 4` focused on Bitcoin (BTC)(!link) related ones, and this one will explore `technical indicators`, which are versatile enough to be applied from very high-level charts to intra-day trading and everything in between.
+While {% include link.html key="trading_dxy_and_btc_d" text="Part 3" %} discussed global macro and crypto indicators, {% include link.html key="trading_pi_cycle_top_and_mvrv_z_score" text="Part 4" %} focused on Bitcoin (BTC) related ones, and this one will explore `technical indicators`, which are versatile enough to be applied from very high-level charts to intra-day trading and everything in between.

 ## 2 Technical indicators